annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 ## Conclusion

-This is my case for truly double-blind reviewing, and for peer review rather than PR review.
-Since we're reforming the review system anyway, we have a chance to actually have it - and there is a way to do that which combines double-blindness with the benefits of faster turnaround and a culture of discussing anonymous work.
+This is my case for fully anonymous reviewing, and for peer review rather than PR review.
+Since we're reforming the review system anyway, we have a chance to actually have it - and there is a way to do that which combines full anonymity with the benefits of faster turnaround and a culture of discussing anonymous work.

 I'm not in any way involved in the decision-making, but ACL review reform committee does listen to and solicit community feedback.
 I hope this post will generate some further discussion in the community, and I'll update it with any necessary clarifications, further suggestions and counter-counter arguments.
 And then I'll try to pass this on.